Testing Continuous Spontaneous Localization model with charged macro-molecules: Optimising the collapse models bounds

 \section{Optimising the collapse models bounds}

 As it was indicated in the main text, one can optimise the bounds on the collapse models rate $\lambda$ by varying the mass and charge ratios as well as the number of rings $N_\text{ rings}$ or the electric potentials in the trap.
-The results of such analysis are shown in Fig.~\ref{fig.change mass} where the mass and charge ratios are varied; and in Fig.~\ref{fig:LambDickes} where different values of $N_\text{ rings}$ in the $6N_\text{ rings}$-porphyrin molecule ion are considered.
-Figure~\ref{fig.changefreq} shows the change of the bounds when modifying the electric potentials $V_\text{end}$ and $V_\text{rf}$; the corresponding changes of the modes' frequencies are shown in Fig.~\ref{fig.changefreq2}.
+The results of such analysis are shown in Fig.~\ref{fig.change mass} where the mass and charge ratios are varied; and in Fig.~4 (top panel) of the main text where different values of $N_\text{ rings}$ in the $6N_\text{ rings}$-porphyrin molecule ion are considered.
+Figure~3 of the main text shows the change of the bounds when modifying the electric potentials $V_\text{end}$ and $V_\text{rf}$; the corresponding changes of the modes' frequencies are shown in Fig.~\ref{fig.changefreq2}.